Learning objectives

 - the arguments for incrementalism and strategy making as a crafting and learning process;

-- and implications for the strategic management process.
+- and implications of seeing strategizing as interplay between action and ideas for the strategic management process.

 Prologue